carbon-language/carbon-lang/llvm/docs/LangRef.rst

 particularly to describe Fortran arrays, which have an array descriptor in addition to the array data.
 Alternatively it can also be DIVariable which has the address of the actual raw data.
-The Fortran language supports pointer arrays which can be attached to actual arrays, this attachement between pointer and pointee is called association.
+The Fortran language supports pointer arrays which can be attached to actual arrays, this attachment between pointer and pointee is called association.
 The optional ``associated`` is a DIExpression that describes whether the pointer array is currently associated.
 The optional ``allocated`` is a DIExpression that describes whether the